How Edit Order integrates with other apps

 - The app can read regular Shopify orders

-- The app knows not to fulfill a cancelled order
+- The app knows not to fulfill a canceled order

-- The app understands that an order may be cancelled or deleted in Shopify, and takes the appropriate actions
+- The app understands that an order may be canceled or deleted in Shopify, and takes the appropriate actions

-- The app does not attempt to make refunds solely because an order was cancelled
+- The app does not attempt to make refunds solely because an order was canceled

 Edit Order accomplishes editing needs by canceling the original order and creating a new order with all your edits intact.
 This way, other apps will know that the original order has been superseded by the newly edited order.
 (For more information, see: How Edit Order works).

 Best practices for app developers integrating with Edit Order

 We have the following recommendations and best practices if you’re building or have an app that needs to ensure compatibility with Edit Order.

 - Identify orders by the order’s “name” field.
 This field will include suffixes and prefixes as applicable in Shopify.
 Shopify uses this field by default for all customer-facing interactions and we recommend strongly that your app does the same